AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

             .build();

 ```
-> NOTE: If you exclude `axon-server-connector` transiant dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
+> NOTE: If you exclude `axon-server-connector` dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
 You only need to configure `EventStorageEngine / JdbcEventStorageEngine` Spring bean in your configuration in this case.

 {% endtab %}
 {% endtabs %}

-### MongoEventStorageEngine
+#### MongoEventStorageEngine

 [MongoDB](https://www.mongodb.com/) is a document based NoSQL store.
 Its scalability characteristics make it suitable for use as an event store.
 Axon provides the `MongoEventStorageEngine`, which uses MongoDB as backing database.
 It is contained in the Axon Mongo module \(Maven artifactId `axon-mongo`\).